Luganodes/berachain-indexer/README.md

 # Berachain Indexer

 A high-performance, ultra-efficient indexer for Berachain, designed to seamlessly track validator deposits, block rewards, reward distributions, and incentives from reward vaults.
-Optimized for speed, it can index at rates of up to 50,000 blocks per second—or even faster—depending on the RPC provider.
+Optimized for speed, it can index at rates of up to 50,000 blocks per second or even faster, depending on the RPC provider.
 With built-in support for multiple validators, it ensures accurate and reliable tracking at scale.

+## Use Cases

+- **Wallets & Custodians** – Track staking rewards, delegations, and incentive distributions for users.
+- **Developers** – Build apps that integrate real-time staking rewards and incentive data.
+- **Analytics Platforms** – Provide insights on reward trends, validator earnings, and ecosystem incentive programs.

 <br />
 <div align="center">